The Management Committee is committed to safeguarding and equality for all members.

 Safeguarding & Inclusion – Our Code of Conduct

-We have a Code of Conduct which summarises our approach on Safeguarding and Inclusion.
+We have a Code of Conduct which summarises our approach to Safeguarding and Inclusion.

 - Prioritise the well-being of all children and vulnerable adults at all times